 Exploring the themes of memory loss, survival, and the unknown terrors of space, Pandorum is a sci-fi thriller about two astronauts stuck in a spaceship.
 After waking up on the ship with no memory, they fight some monstrous beings while discovering their reality.

-This movie taps into the psychological and physical struggles of space travel, creating an atmosphere of suspense and discovery, a feeling Starfield aims to provide to its players.
+This movie taps into space travel's psychological and physical struggles, creating an atmosphere of suspense and discovery, a feeling Starfield tries to provide its players.

 Blade Runner (1982)